How to Tell if Your Septic Tank is Full

 Using a Sludge Judge or Measuring Stick

-A sludge judge or measuring stick is a simple tool for checking your septic tank's sludge level.
-It's easy to use once you know how your septic system works.
+A sludge judge or measuring stick—or even a long stick wrapped with paper towels as a homemade tool—can be used to check your septic tank’s sludge level.
+It’s easy to use once you know how your septic system works.

 Step-by-Step Measurement Process